darylloh29/quick-find/README.md

 A simple web application which allows users to search for information on our website.

+## Assumptions

+- APIs adhere to Single Responsibility Principle (SRP); Each endpoint only deals with one specific service (e.g. providing search suggestions / fetching documents)
+- APIs will be dynamic in the real world, taking in values from query paramaters
+- Each authenticated user has a session token to authenticate with the APIs

 ## Getting Started

 Install the required packages: